-In cosmetic products, reference to “nanotechnology” usually means the use of insoluble nanoparticles as ingredients.
+In cosmetic products, 'nanomaterial' refers to an insoluble or biopersistent and intentionally manufactured material.
+A nanomaterial has one or more external dimensions, or an internal structure, on the scale from 1 to 100 nm.
 EU legislation provides a high level of protection of human health where nanomaterials are used in cosmetic products.